cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Searching for Analyses
+## Searching for Apps

-Secured Endpoint: GET /secured/search-analyses
+Secured Endpoint: GET /apps?search={term}

-Delegates to metadactyl: GET /secured/search-analyses
+Delegates to metadactyl: GET /apps?search={term}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Listing Apps in an App Group